OperationFman/Watch-Drop/README.md

 ## 🧠 How It Works

-1. Research what show(s) you want to get alerts for [TMDB](https://developer.themoviedb.org/reference/tv-series-episode-groups)
+1. Research what show you want to get alerts for in [TMDB](https://developer.themoviedb.org/reference/tv-series-episode-groups)

 2. Copy the url